The Formosan Christian Church of Dallas

 10.1 A pastor who has served the church for six full years may request a three-month Sabbatical leave from the seventh calendar year, fourteenth, and twenty-first calendar year, etc. In special cases, a different Sabbatical leave period other than three months may be requested.

-10.2 The contents of and the application for the Sabbatical leave need to be presented to and approved by the Executive Council Committee one year in advance.
+10.2 The contents of and the application for the Sabbatical leave need to be presented to and approved by the Deacons Committee one year in advance.

 10.3 Church will pay full-time salary, medical insurance premium, and term-life insurance premium during the Sabbatical leave.